JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 The following discussion will get a little bit technical, but I think there are a few key takeaways:

-1. There are a lot of ways to accomplish the same task and it probably doesn't matter how
+1. There are a lot of ways to accomplish the same task and and that's good enough in most cases
 2. The approach to a problem makes a big difference: "if all you have is a dataframe, everything looks like a join"
 3. Performance, flexibility, readablily: pick one, two, or three depending on the language